 Modifying eth_sendRawTransaction to support this behavior would risk compatibility issues and ambiguity.
 A separate method makes the semantics explicit and opt-in.

 This method is optional and does not replace or change existing asynchronous transaction submission methods.
-Clients and servers that do not implement this method will continue to operate normally using the standard asynchronous RPC methods.
+Nodes that do not implement this method will continue to operate normally using the standard asynchronous RPC methods.

 This RPC method is particularly suitable for EVM-compatible blockchains or L2 solutions with fast block times and low network latency, where synchronous receipt retrieval can significantly improve responsiveness.
 On high-latency or slower blockchains (e.g., Ethereum mainnet pre-sharding), the synchronous wait may cause longer RPC call durations or timeouts, making the method less practical.